 is available on the CF website under Documents — Cable & Satellite Installation.

-To illustrate the potential problem, Mr. Scott described an installation of a dish on the roof that occurred without notification in about 2005: The installer scraped a hole through the roof foam down to the wood of the roof, and then drilled holes into the wood to secure the dish.
+To illustrate the potential problem, an installation of a dish on the roof occurred without notification in about 2005: The installer scraped a hole through the roof foam down to the wood of the roof, and then drilled holes into the wood to secure the dish.
 The dish was actually placed above the unit of the homeowner’s neighbor, causing a leak there, requiring a $400 repair which was paid by the homeowner.
-Believe it or not, the installer came back to redo the installation (again without coordinating the service with Mr. Scott), and installed the dish the same way, this time above the roof of the homeowner purchasing the dish.
+Believe it or not, the installer came back to redo the installation (again without coordinating the service with the Maintenance Manager), and installed the dish the same way, this time above the roof of the homeowner purchasing the dish.
 Again the roof needed a $400 repair, again paid by the homeowner purchasing the dish.